locationtech/jts/web/docs/developer/index.md

 Geometry g1 = new GeometryFactory().createLineString(coordinates);
 ```

-Once you’ve made your Geometry, there are many things you can do with it.
-You can easily  find the intersection of two Geometries:
+Once you’ve made a Geometry, there are many things you can do with it.
+You can easily  find the intersection of two geometries:

 ```java
 Geometry g3 = g1.intersection(g2);